markfinger/python-js-host/README.md

 Provides the plumbing to performantly pass data from Python to JavaScript, and receive the generated output.

-There are a variety of libraries which provide access to JS engines, [PyExecJS](https://github.com/doloopwhile/PyExecJS) et al, but they only provide basic functionality, suffer performance problems, and require you to generate strings of JS which are evaluated.
+There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and require you to generate strings of JS which are evaluated.

-[js-host](https://github.com/markfinger/js-host) avoids these issues by providing a performant and persistent JS environment which responds over the network.
-Behind the scenes, the python layer provides the bindings necessary to connect to a running environment, call specific functions and receive their output.
+The [js-host](https://github.com/markfinger/js-host) package avoids these issues by providing a performant and persistent JS environment with easy access to the entire node & io.js ecosystem.

+This python layer provides the bindings necessary to connect to a running environment, call specific functions and receive their output.

-To reduce the pains of integrating another environment into your development stack, a [manager process](#jshostmanager) is provided to automatically spawn JS hosts which run in the background and persist only as long as your python process is running.
+To reduce the pains of integrating yet another technology into your development stack, a [manager process](#jshostmanager) is provided as a dev tool.
+The manager runs in the background and spawn JS hosts which persist only as long as your python process is running.

 Installation